Icehotel, Jukkasjärvi, Sweden

 Icehotel Jukkasjärvi: What Sleeping at -5°C Actually Involves

-Jukkasjärvi is 200km north of the Arctic Circle in Swedish Lapland.
-The Icehotel here has been built and rebuilt every winter since 1989, each year from ice cut from the nearby Torne River.
-In 2016 they also opened Icehotel 365, a permanent wing kept frozen year-round by solar panels, so you can now visit in August if the cold appeals to you in summer.
+Jukkasjärvi is 200 kilometres north of the Arctic Circle in Swedish Lapland.
+The Icehotel has been built and rebuilt here every winter since 1989, each year constructed from ice cut from the adjacent Torne River.
+In 2016 they opened Icehotel 365 alongside the seasonal structure: a permanent wing kept frozen year-round by solar panels, which means you can now arrive in August and sleep in an ice room if the cold appeals to you in summer.
+Most visitors come in winter, when the full experience – aurora, dog sledding, midnight ice cold, extreme darkness – assembles properly.

-Warm rooms are a separate building with normal beds and temperatures.
+Warm rooms occupy a separate building with normal beds and normal temperatures.
 Same hotel, far less photogenic, considerably more sleep.
+The honest choice for those who want the experience but their first priority is genuine rest.

 Beyond the Room

-The ICEBAR serves cocktails in glasses made from ice.
-The bar temperature stays at -5°C; they loan you a cape and gloves at the entrance.
-Honestly, it’s more of a novelty than an experience, but the ice sculptures inside are worth seeing.
+The ICEBAR serves cocktails in glasses made from ice at -5 degrees Celsius; a cape and gloves are loaned at the entrance.
+It is more novelty than experience, but the ice sculptures inside are the seasonal art work applied to bar design, and worth seeing for 20 minutes.

 Getting There

-Fly to Kiruna Airport, 17km from Jukkasjärvi.
-Scandinavian Airlines and Norwegian both fly from Stockholm in around 90 minutes.
-The hotel runs a shuttle from Kiruna Airport.
+Fly to Kiruna Airport, 17 kilometres from Jukkasjärvi.
+Scandinavian Airlines and Norwegian fly from Stockholm in about 90 minutes.
+The hotel runs a shuttle from the airport.

 Timing